Hardocs/basis-app-framework/README.md

 # vue-local-db

-I'm letting this be visible very early, rather much against my feeling for it, but let's try such a path.

 The code here is getting nuch closer to a complete-enough framework demo and basis app.

 You can build and run it.